zetorange1/bZx-monorepo/packages/bzx.js-docs/js_api/README.md

 `params.order` signed loan order `ILoanOrderFillRequest`

+`params.oracleData` information specific for selected oracle. for bZxOracle it should be empty string, for augur oracle this should be augur oracle market.

 `params.collateralTokenAddress` desired address of the collateral the trader wants to use

 `params.loanTokenAmountFilled` desired amount of loanToken the trader wants to borrow

+`params.tradeTokenToFillAddress` if `"0"` then nothing happens, if non-zero, than a trade is made with the oracle once the loan is opened

+`params.withdrawOnOpen`
+      if `true`, then over-collateralize (initial margin + 100% of loan value), and withdraw the loan token to the trader's wallet
+      if `false`, that normal margin loan (initial margin collateral only)
+      NOTE: if true, than `params.tradeTokenToFillAddress` is ignored and assumed to be equal to `"0`

 `params.getObject` should this function return `Promise<TransactionReceipt>` (`false`) or `TransactionObject<TransactionReceipt>` (`true`)